Diverse! Global! Multi-cultural! That’s UT!

 - Completing the ELS 112 intensive program

 Note: Prospective undergraduate students who meet all admission requirements except for English proficiency requirements will receive a conditional admission to UT.
-Students who receive this type of admission will be issued form I-20 for an F-1 visa or change of status.
+Students who receive this type of admission will be issued an I-20 form for an F-1 visa or change of status by the UT English Language Institute.
 Students who receive a conditional admission must meet English proficiency requirements before being admitted to a degree program and before being allowed to enroll in non-ESL courses.
 Conditionally admitted students who wish to enter the US using UT’s I-20 must enroll in UT’s English Language Institute.

 After an offer of admission is made to you, the Center for International Education (CIE) will provide information concerning the submission of the International Student Financial Statement Form.
 It must be completed by every international student who needs an I-20.
 You can get the form on the CIE website.